imnischaygowda/imnischaygowda/README.md

 ## Work Experience

 **Data Scientist - Assistant Manager at Piramal Finance [April 2021 - July 2022]**
-* Increased Sales department attrition rate forecasting accuracy by 85% using a Random Forest Regression model trained on historical data and demographics of 60,000+ employees.
-Leveraged tools like AWS EC2, S3, Sagemaker, Glue, Code Commit, and Apache Airflow.
-* Improved Customer Service team efficiency by 15% by developing a Tracking Analytics data pipeline that automated the CSAT dashboard and incorporated 10+ operational KPIs.
-Leveraged tools like AWS S3, Glue, Code Commit, PowerBI and Apache Airflow.
+* Improved customer service efficiency by 15%, achieved through Implementing a Scalable ETL Batch Data processing pipeline for CSAT dashboard, improvement was measured by pre- and post-implementation CSAT scores and response time metrics.
+Utilized Python, SQL queries and tools like AWS Glue, PostgreSQL, EC2, Code Commit and Apache Airflow.
-* Reduced Data loading latency on dashboard by 50% by integrating AWS Glue with Apache Airflow to create DAGs for automated DataMart’s refresh.
-Leveraged tools like AWS S3, Glue, and Apache Airflow.
-* Developed tailored reports on consumer behaviors that informed business decisions by optimizing analytical solutions to analyze customer-centric data from Banking, Business, and Customer Service departments.
-Leveraged tools like AWS S3, Glue, Code Commit and Apache Airflow.
-* Improved daily business operations and sales reporting accuracy by 60% by building an API with an automated scheduling module.
-This reduced manual labor by 20% and freed up time for employees to focus on more strategic tasks.
-Leveraged tools like Python, Outlook, Excel, and Apache Airflow.
+* Significantly reduced dashboard data loading latency by 50%, cutting average load times from 10 minutes to 5 minutes, by implementing an ELT pipeline using AWS Glue, and Airflow to designing a DataMart optimized with Python/PySpark and SQL queries.
+* Boosted employee retention by 15% through a predictive churn model.
+Integrated a Random Forest model into sales operations to proactively identify at-risk employees, enabling targeted retention strategies.
+* Optimized data processing workflows and sales analysis using Python API scripts for automated scheduling, resulting in a 50 % faster in timely and accurate sales reporting.

 **Junior Data Scientist at Radome Technology [June 2019 – March 2021]**
-* Developed and deployed inventory and sales forecasting modules using statistical (ARIMA, ARMA ) modeling and (Random Forest, Support Vector Machine) regression-based predictive models, achieving an impressive 85% accuracy rate.
-Leveraged tools like AWS EC2, S3, Sagemaker, Glue, Code Commit, PostgreSQL and Apache Airflow.
+* Achieved 85% accuracy in inventory and sales forecasting by developing and deploying modules using ARIMA, ARMA, Random Forest, and Support Vector Machine models.
+Leveraged GCP services like VM, BigQuery, Cloud Storage, PostgreSQL and Apache Airflow.
-* Performed pre-processing techniques such as Feature engineering, Dimensionality reduction, which resulted in significant improvement in the model performance and prediction accuracy by 10%.
-Leveraged tools like PCA, Feature Importance, and Normalizing.
+* Improved model performance and prediction accuracy by 10% through pre-processing techniques such as feature engineering and dimensionality reduction.
+* Achieved 83% accuracy in real-time aircraft detection at 30 frames per second by developing an end-to-end object detection application using the Regional CNN model.
+Utilized TensorFlow, Code Commit, and Python Flask.
-* Proactively contributed to R&D by researching machine learning papers related to Forecasting and Object Detection Computer vision based and developed proof-of-concepts and presenting demos to senior team members and clients.
-Leveraged tools like Tensorflow, AWS S3, Sagemaker, Glue, Code Commit and PostgreSQL.
+* Enhanced R&D efforts by researching machine learning papers on forecasting and object detection, developing proof-of-concepts, and presenting demos to senior team members and clients.
-* Developed an end-to-end object detection application using Regional CNN pre-trained model, to detect various aircraft with 83% accuracy in real-time at 30 frames per second video output.
-Leveraged tools like Tensorflow, Rekognition, Code Commit, and Python Flask.

 ## Personal Projects